The 3 Best Home Remedies for Phlebitis

-Arnica is considered one of the best painkillers in the world of plants.
+Arnica is considered one of the best painkillers in the plant world.
 Plus, it also reactivates the blood flow in the arteries and reduces the appearance of bruises.

 You can use it as an ointment, an oil, a cream or take it as a tea in small quantities.

-The first thing you have to do to prevent phlebitis is improve your circulation.
+The first thing to do to prevent phlebitis is improve your circulation.

-Sometimes, our daily routine, work and stress do not enable us to move and feed ourselves well.
+Sometimes, our daily routine, work and stress get in the way of a healthy diet and lifestyle.
 However, it’s important to start to make changes to prevent this condition.

 Pay attention to the following:

 - Your diet needs to contain nutrients, a high fiber content, sufficient liquids and little salt so that the cardiovascular system can make the blood flow correctly.